 This is a fund allocated to the college by the Young People’s Learning Agency in order to help young people facing financial hardship to stay in full-time education.
 There are two parts to this fund:

 - A bursary for vulnerable young people of £1200 for the academic year.
-This includes students in care or care leavers, students receiving Income Support and students receiving Employment Support Allowance and/or Disability Living Allowance.
+This includes students in care or care leavers, students receiving Income Support/Universal Credit in their own right and students receiving Employment Support Allowance and Disability Living Allowance/Personal Independence Payment.

-- A discretionary bursary to help students from low income families with essential course-related learning costs such as equipment, field trips and exam re-sits, travel costs may also be considered.
+- A discretionary bursary to help students from low income families with essential course-related learning costs.

 The Discretionary Learner Support fund